-Marine heliotrope is a bushy, 18″ tall shrub-like plant.
-Large clusters of vanilla scented, deep violet flowers first appear in spring and continue until frost.
-The handsome, deep green, veined leaves carry a purplish cast.
-Perennial in zones 9 and above, grown as a summer annual elsewhere.
+Marine heliotrope is a bushy, 18 in. tall, shrub-like plant.
+Large clusters of vanilla scented, deep-violet flowers first appear in spring and continue to bloom until frost.
+The handsome, deep-green, veined leaves carry a purplish cast.
+A perennial in zones 9 and above, can be grown as a summer annual everywhere.

 How to Plant Heliotrope

-Sow seed in cell packs or flats, press into soil but do not cover.
+How to Sow Heliotrope: Sow seed in cell packs or flats, press into soil but do not cover.
 Needs light to germinate.
 Kept at 75°F., germination is in 14-21 days.
-Transplant into the garden 12″ apart after all danger of frost.
+Transplant into the garden 12 in. apart after all danger of frost.
 Do not direct sow.

-Growing Heliotrope: Full sun to part shade.
+How to Grow Heliotrope: Full sun to part shade.
 Part sun to light shade in hot climates.
 Likes rich, moist soil with good drainage.
 Fertilize frequently or use Osmocote slow-release fertilizer.
 Pinch when young to maintain neat appearance and increase bloom.
 The clustered, flat flowers track the sun.
 To save as a winter houseplant, cut plants back by two thirds and transfer into container.
-Grow on warm, sunny windowsill.
+Then grow on warm, sunny windowsill.